TheWicklowWolf/TheWicklowWolf.github.io/_posts/2024-07-22-music-stack.md

 ## Syncify

+> Syncify is a tool for synchronising and fetching content from a Spotify playlist via yt-dlp.

 The downloads folder can be mapped to a location that is not managed by Lidarr:
 `/data/media/music/disorganized:/syncify/downloads`

-Each Playlist added will have its own folder, containing the individual songs.
+Each playlist added will have its own folder containing the individual songs.
+As this runs on a schedule, whenever you add a track to your Spotify playlist, it is retrieved by Syncify.